TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Conceptual_Design_Draft1.md

 &nbsp; &nbsp; &nbsp; &nbsp;A simple method for powering the prototype is through direct connection to a 120 V AC wall outlet.
 This approach provides a stable and continuous power source, ensuring reliable operation for all system components, including the GNSS receiver, processing unit, and data storage device.
 Wall-powered operation significantly reduces system complexity by eliminating the need for battery management circuitry, power conversion modules, and charge controllers.

 &nbsp; &nbsp; &nbsp; &nbsp;No energy storage component is required, resulting in a lower-cost build.
-This creates margin in the budget for higher-performance electronics.
+This creates a margin in the budget for higher-performance electronics.
 However, this approach imposes significant spatial limitations.
 The device can only operate in proximity to a building or facility with available mains power.
 Consequently, deployment flexibility and geographic coverage are greatly reduced.
 The system would be constrained to controlled environments such as research laboratories, homes, schools, and other desired observatories, making it unsuitable for widespread or remote field measurements.
+Overall, the price for this subsystem is minimal at roughly $10-$30 since minimal componets would be used in this solution.

 ### **Standalone Rechargeable Battery Approach:**

 &nbsp; &nbsp; &nbsp; &nbsp;Using a rechargeable battery system capable of supplying all required electrical loads greatly improves mobility, deployment, and versatility.
 This enables the prototype to operate in isolated locations without dependance on infrastructure.
-A well-designed battery subsystem, such as a 12.8 V LiFePO₄ pack paired with a battery management system (BMS), provides the necessary current for the device's power rails through appropriate buck converters or voltage dividers.
+A well-designed battery subsystem, such as a 12.8 V LiFePO₄ pack paired with a battery management system (BMS), provides the necessary current for the device’s power rails through appropriate buck converters or voltage dividers.
+The battery itself would cost approximately US $60-$110, assuming the use of a 12.8 V LiFePO₄ 20Ah pack paired with a BMS.

 &nbsp; &nbsp; &nbsp; &nbsp;The advantages of a battery-only system include portability and operational independence critical for field experiments and distributed observation networks.
 However, this approach introduces engineering and safety challenges.
 The integration of rechargeable batteries necessitates protection circuits against overvoltage, short-circuit, and thermal runaway conditions.
+Because of these challenges, a cost esimate of US $10-$30 is added towards the cost of this subsystem to implement the necessary protection circuitry.
 Without an external charging source, runtime is inherently limited by battery capacity, requiring careful energy budgeting and system shutdown protocols to prevent data corruption upon power depletion.
 This design also demands periodic maintenance and manual recharging, reducing long-term autonomy.
+The overall cost of this subsystem would be approximately $150-$200 with the use of an affordable charge controller, battery, power supply and other supporting components.

 <div align="center">
   <img src="https://hackmd.io/_uploads/HJOoXwnCxl.png" alt="System Block Diagram" width="600">